 10.)
 Discover Chan Chan

-Chan Chan is famous for being the largest adobe complex in the Americas, which once spanned over 20km and had a complex urban centre of about 6km.
-It was constructed the Chimu people in 850 AD.
+Now, Chan Chan is famous for being the largest adobe complex in the Americas.
+Apparently, it once spanned over 20km and had a complex urban centre of about 6km, which is massive.

 It was the Chimor Empire’s capital city with an approximate population of about 50,000 people.
 The Incas conquered the city in around 1470 AD after which it slowly fell into decline.